- 1 INTRODUCTION :

 DETAIL REPORT OF PROJECT :

-How to trade using the Demat account?
+How to purchase and sell using a Demat account?

 Link your trading and Demat accounts.
-This way you won’t have to keep supplying your Demat account details for every transaction.
+This way, you won’t have to keep supplying your Demat account details for every transaction.

 The exchange will process your order.
 It will verify the details of the transaction, the market price, the availability of the shares in the market, and so on.
 It will also check the details of your Demat account that is linked to your trading account.
 This is especially so in case of a sell order.